Palearctic realm: Euro-Siberian region

 The boreal and temperate Euro-Siberian region is the Palearctic's largest biogeographic region, which transitions from tundra in the northern reaches of Russia and Scandinavia to the vast taiga, the boreal coniferous forests which run across the continent.
 South of the taiga is a belt of temperate broadleaf and mixed forests and temperate coniferous forests.
-This vast Euro-Siberian region is characterized by many shared plant and animal species, and has many affinities with the temperate and boreal regions of the Nearctic realm of North America.
+This vast Euro-Siberian region is characterised by many shared plant and animal species, and has many affinities with the temperate and boreal regions of the Nearctic realm of North America.
 Eurasia and North America were often connected by the Bering land bridge, and have very similar mammal and bird fauna, with many Eurasian species having moved into North America, and fewer North American species having moved into Eurasia.
 Many zoologists consider the Palearctic and Nearctic to be a single Holarctic realm.
 The Palearctic and Nearctic also share many plant species, which botanists call the Arcto-Tertiary Geoflora.

 Mediterranean Basin

-The lands bordering the Mediterranean Sea in southern Europe, north Africa, and western Asia are home to the Mediterranean Basin ecoregions, which together constitute the world's largest and most diverse mediterranean climate region of the world, with generally mild, rainy winters and hot, dry summers.
+The lands bordering the Mediterranean Sea in southern Europe, north Africa, and western Asia are home to the Mediterranean Basin ecoregions, which together constitute the world's largest and most diverse Mediterranean climate region of the world, with generally mild, rainy winters and hot, dry summers.
 The Mediterranean basin's mosaic of Mediterranean forests, woodlands, and scrub are home to 13,000 endemic species.
-The Mediterranean basin is also one of the world's most endangered biogeographic regions; only 4% of the region's original vegetation remains, and human activities, including overgrazing, deforestation, and conversion of lands for pasture, agriculture, and urbanization, have degraded much of the region.
-Formerly the region was mostly covered with forests and woodlands, but heavy human use has reduced much of the region to the sclerophyll shrublands known as chaparral, matorral, maquis, or garrigue.
+The Mediterranean basin is also one of the world's most endangered biogeographic regions; only 4% of the region's original vegetation remains, and human activities, including overgrazing, deforestation, and conversion of lands for pasture, agriculture, and urbanisation, have degraded much of the region.
+Formerly the region was mostly covered with forests and woodlands, but heavy human use has reduced much of the region to the sclerophyll shrublands known as matorral, maquis, or garrigue.
 Conservation International has designated the Mediterranean basin as one of the world's biodiversity hotspots.